SCIFIHISTORY.NET

 Picture

-On this day in 1962, The Twilight Zone aired "The Changing of the Guard."
-This served as the thirty-seventh episode to the popular program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1962 (in the U.S.), The Twilight Zone aired "The Changing Of The Guard."
+Officially, this served as the thirty-seventh episode to the popular program's third season.
+According to our friends at IMDB.com, here's the plot summary:

 "After being forced to retire, Professor Fowler contemplates suicide when he doesn't feel he has made a difference in the world.
 That night he has an experience that shows him that he is wrong."